jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path
-- v1.23
-    - latency is being misreported as 700
-    - bug: explosive urn comes back visually in multiplayer after being destroyed
-        - Unable to reproduct on current build
-    - Feature: "Report a Bug" Auto post to google form
-    - Steam integration with achievements
 - Update Seashell to server-bun
     - Europe crashed with high cpu, monitor for longer before changing seashell over to new server
 ---
 - v1.24
+    - bug: explosive urn comes back visually in multiplayer after being destroyed
+        - Unable to reproduct on current build
+    - Steam integration with achievements
+    - Feature: "Report a Bug" Auto post to google form
+    - latency is being misreported as 700
     - Challenges (premade)
     - Add Achievements
     - Advertise in other countries